Is vampire power taking a bite out of your power bill?

 As for the bigger appliances in your home, there are ways to save money and power if you're in the market for a new appliance.

-And you might be awarded a tax credit or rebate from your power company just for buying an Energy Star appliance.
+You might be awarded a tax credit or a rebate from your power company just for buying an Energy Star appliance.